 \subsection{Research questions}

-The study is concerned with two main research questions.
-First, we wanted to understand if our game-like study leads to an evaluation of Warmth unbiased by perceived differences of Competence or Perceived Intelligence.
-This is important, as we know that perceived Competence can influence perceived Warmth.
+The study concerned itself with two main research questions.
+First, we wanted to understand if participants perceive an intrinsically motivated robot as a social other and are interested in interacting with such a robot.
+As discussed in \autoref{sec:studyII:measures}, we employed the dimension Warmth to measure participants' perception.
+We are interested in a \emph{change} of the perception because there is not enough research to understand what absolute value of Warmth would be a \emph{good} indicator.
+In this study, we first want to understand whether IM-driven behavior has a positive effect:

+\begin{description} \item[R1:] Is an intrinsically motivated, adaptive robot behavior perceived as more warm compared to a robot with a reactive baseline behavior? \end{description} We hypothesized that we would find evidence that this is the case.
+We did not expect any other strong effects, but we still report and discuss the statistically significant main effects of all other dimensions.

+In the preliminary study~\citep{ScheunemannSalgeEtAl-19}, we saw evidence that participants perceive an intrinsically motivated robot as more warm.
+This, however, needed confirmation because (i) the effect was not statistically significant and because (ii) the study design made participants perceive one of the robots as more competent than the other.
+This can act as a confounding factor because perceived Competence can influence perceived Warmth.